Walter C. Teagle: Biography

 Teagle married twice, to Edith Murray on October 3, 1903, and after her death, to Rowena Lee in 1910.
 Following Standard Oil house counsel Virgil Kline, who had earlier won cases against Standard for his father's firm, Teagle built a summer house in Blue Hill, Maine.

 He served as a trustee for Cornell University from 1924 to 1954 and donating funds for the Teagle Hall athletic building.
 Teagle has been accused of contributing to Nazi Germany during World War II through his involvement with German chemical company IG Farben.
 As a director of IG Farben's American subsidiary, he allied Standard Oil with the German company and conducted research jointly.
 Standard Oil supplied information to IG Farben on how to manufacture tetraethyl lead and synthetic rubber, both critical resources to the war effort.
 In 1938, under Teagle's leadership, Standard Oil and its British subsidiaries supplied five hundred tons of tetraethyl lead to Germany's Luftwaffe.
 Germany had very few industrial resources of its own, and without this octane booster for its aviation gas, the Luftwaffe would have been practically grounded.
 At the time tetraethyl lead was a rare and highly controlled commodity and it is unlikely Germany would have been able to find another source for it.
 Had Teagle not arranged such a massive transfer of the substance to the Luftwaffe, it is likely that the second World War would have been postponed for several years.
-Standard Oil, under Teagle, also supplied Japan with large quantities of this critical aviation gas component.
+By 1934, Standard Oil, under Teagle, also supplied Japan with large quantities of this critical aviation gas component, including to Japanese forces in Japan-occupied Manchuria.
+In a memorandum dated October 24, 1934, Chief of the Division of Far Eastern Affairs Stanley K. Hornbeck discussed his meeting with Teagle to U.S. President Franklin D. Roosevelt, and how Teagle was also uncooperative with U.S. recommendations and was given special treatment by the Japanese government, which made him and his company less subjected to Japan's national businesses regulations than they did other companies.
+Hornbeck noted in the memorandum that as a result of Teagle's business dealings with Japan, "petroleum products now imported into Japan is of American origin."